ain212/ain212.github.io/project2025.md

 [Source](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*BI09I0D58BBYPD_LgE46Mw.png)

 ## Step 1: Data Collection
 In this step, you can either use one of the existing datasets or scrap the web for collecting your own data.
-Make sure that the data you have consists of at least 5000 data points with 12 features at minimum.
+Make sure that the data you have consists of **at least 5000 data points with 15 features at minimum**.

 At this step, you can use many of the existing dataset resources to acquire your data, some of which are listed below. **Note that you can take a proper subset of an larger dataset if you need to.**